 “Solar it seems underused, and there are only a few problems with it”, said William, encouraged by his science teacher from Meadow Park Middle School.
 “Regular solar cells are only 2D and only allow light interaction once,” he also said.

-The 3D cell he invented can absorb both visible and UV light, a fact that scientists struggle to accomplish by complicated technologies.
+The 3D solar cell William Yuan invented can absorb both visible and UV light, a fact that scientists struggle to accomplish by complicated technologies.
 At first, he couldn’t believe his calculations: “This solar cell can’t be generating this much electricity, it can’t be absorbing this much extra light,” he recalled thinking.

 His next step is to get a manufacturer and market it.